ChrisParsonsDev/wml-pytorch-style-transfer/README.md

 ### Create Watson Studio Service

+**Note** *It may take a few minutes for IBM Cloud to configure your Watson Studio Service instance.*

 * Visit https://cloud.ibm.com/ and create a Watson Machine Learning service.

 * Click the Catalog tab and search "Watson Studio".